 Black History Month: Resources And Readings

 February is Black History Month, providing us all an opportunity to reflect on our history and teach the next generation important lessons.
 This post is a primer for teaching kids about Black History Month.
 Also included are a few resources and reading you might find useful as you tackle this expansive lesson.

 The first step in teaching and learning more about Black History Month is to appreciate the history of this annual event.

 Black History Month has its roots in "Negro History Week", which began in 1926, thanks to the work of Carter G. Woodson and the Association for the Study of African American Life and History.
 Initially, this weeklong event spanned between Abraham Lincoln’s birthday (February 12) and Frederick Douglass’s birthday (February 20).

-Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color faced every day.
+Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color face every day.

 Woodson’s efforts spread over time, with local leaders around the USA adopting the week between February 12-20 to promote education about Black history.

-It wasn’t until 1970, through the efforts of numerous educators and advocates at Kent State University, Black History Month was celebrated for the first time.
+It wasn’t until 1970, through the efforts of numerous educators and advocates at Kent State University, that Black History Month was celebrated for the first time.
 In 1976, Black History Month grew into a widely acknowledged event.
 Since then, it’s grown into an annual event across the nation and around the world.

 Resources For More Learning

 Thanks to the Internet and a variety of intrepid educators and authors, you can find more resources for studying and learning about Black History Month than ever before.
 The US Government maintains this web portal for Black History Month with several great links.

 It is also important to read the works of great African-American thinkers, leaders, and educators to understand the struggle they’ve experienced.
 Here’s a (non-comprehensive) list of people to learn from this year.